-On September 3rd 1838, twenty-year-old Frederick Douglass – still using the birthname Bailey – boarded a northbound train with a ticket bought for him with the life savings of his lover, a free black woman by the name of Anna Murray.
-As Frederick Bailey, his owner had hired him out to work in Baltimore as a ship’s caulker, just 100 miles south of the Free State of Pennsylvania.
+On September 3rd 1838, twenty-year-old Douglass – still using his birth name Bailey – boarded a northbound train with a ticket bought for him with the life savings of his lover, a free black woman by the name of Anna Murray.
+His owner, Frederick Bailey, had hired him out to work in Baltimore as a ship’s caulker, just 100 miles south of the Free State of Pennsylvania.
 Douglass dressed in a red sailor’s shirt, a black cravat, and carried with him a friend’s “sailor’s protection” document that certified that the person named on it was a free seaman.
 Luck was with Douglass, the train reaching Maryland before the conductor had even reached the ‘Negro Car’.
 And despite looking nothing like the document’s description, Douglass’ knowledge of sailing and ship’s customs was credible enough to hoodwink the conductor, who accepted his ticket and walked on.
 Douglass remained vigilant and ever on his guard when he arrived in Philadelphia, which – despite its free soil – was a busy port for slave-catchers.
-He then took another train north, arriving the following day in New York City where he was hidden by David Ruggles, a local underground railroad agent and secretary of the New York Vigilance Committee.
-Two weeks later, Anna Murray arrived from Baltimore and the couple were married on September 15th.
-David Ruggles relocated the newlyweds to the safer haven of New Bedford, Massachusetts – where Frederick Augustus Washington Bailey became Frederick Douglass, having chosen his new name from a character in Sir Walter Scott’s “Lady of the Lake”.
+He then took another train north, arriving the following day in New York City where he was hidden by David Ruggles, a local Underground Railroad agent and secretary of the New York Vigilance Committee.